-The Australian Consumer Law recognises the following mandatory information standards:
+The Australian Consumer Law recognises a number of mandatory information standards including:

-- ingredient labelling of cosmetics and toiletries - labels must state the ingredients to help consumers compare products, identify ingredients and avoid adverse reactions;
+- Cosmetics Ingredients Labelling - product ingredient information should be available to help consumers compare products, identify ingredients and avoid adverse reactions;

-- tobacco labelling – tobacco products must carry required health warnings which comprise graphic images, warning messages, explanatory messages and information messages.
+- Tobacco Health Warnings – tobacco products must carry health warning labelling comprised of graphic images, warning statements, explanatory messages and information messages.

 The law also allows Australian governments to regulate consumer goods or product-related services by imposing mandatory safety standards.